austinauyeung/C9/README.md

 - For precise clicks, you can use a) grid cursor mode or b) standard cursor with a low cursor speed and high cursor acceleration.
 - In the standard cursor mode, both numpad 5 and D-pad center can be used to initiate a long press and drag.
 It may be easier to use either the numpad or D-pad to initiate the long press and use the other pad to drag.
 - In the standard cursor mode, behavior at the edge of the screen can be set with `C9 > Standard Cursor > Screen Edge Behavior`.
-- Use `C9 > Auto-Hide in Text Fields` to auto-hide the cursor in text fields.
-The standard cursor's last position is saved upon restore.
+- Use `C9 > Auto-Hide Cursor in Text Fields` to auto-hide the cursor in text fields and `C9 > Auto-Hide Cursor in Launchers` to auto-hide the cursor in launchers.
 See [Settings](#settings) for more information.
   - Automatic restoration is cancelled if any cursor is manually activated while inside the text field.
+  - The standard cursor's last position is saved upon restore.
+  - `C9 > Auto-Hide Cursor in Text Fields` looks for both common and specific keyboard package names.
+[TT9](https://github.com/sspanak/tt9) is compatible.
+If this setting does not work for your device, please submit an [issue](https://github.com/austinauyeung/C9/issues) with the name of your keyboard.
 - In the grid cursor mode, quickly navigate to the center of any cell in the current subgrid by pressing that cell's number followed by quick, successive presses of numpad 5.

 ## Settings